 Waiting for your Home Care Package?

-Home Care Packages provide help with the costs of in-home care.
+Home Care Packages provide help with the costs of home care.
 And while everyone who qualifies on medical grounds is granted a package, the government only releases a limited number of packages at a time, meaning that even if you’re approved, you’ll likely have to wait before using it.

 If you qualify for a package, you’re put in a needs-based queue; the wait depends on the level of care you need, with those with the highest care needs waiting 12 months or more before the funding is available.

 This obviously isn’t ideal; a person needing care at home typically can’t wait that long.
 So while you’re waiting for the package funding to come through, here are some things you can do to ensure you get the care you need.